l00sy4/NimLoader/README.md

 # NimLoader

 A shellcode loader that injects into a process of your choice.
 It uses NTAPI for everything besides getting the PID of the process specified by the user.
-I decided `NtQuerySystemInformation` was too tedious to implement in Nim.

 ### Usage

 `.\loader.exe notepad`

+### To-do

+- Use `NtQuerySystemInformation` for process enumeration.
+This is quite tedious, but I will implement it when I have more free time.